purvitrivedi/image-editing-app/README.md

 ## Backend

-On the backend we have two models: Image and User.
-We created the user model as we intended to add login features, however we later decided that this will be added in the future.
+On the backend we have three models: Image, Filter and User.
+We created the user model as we intended to have login features, however we later decided that this will be added in the future.

-### Image model, view, urls
+### Image & Filter model, view, urls
 We have two models: Image and Filter.

 The Filter model was created to create the database of filter options from the seeds file.